BabarHussain786/riscv-openblas-gemm-accelerator/kernels/lmul4_kernel_benchmark_package/README.md

 The benchmark repeatedly executes a fixed set of representative matrix sizes in a loop called a cycle.
 Each cycle runs the same test cases once, then the next cycle starts immediately.

-Total runtime target: ~24 hours
+Total runtime target: ~24 hours - Total completed cycles
-Total completed cycles: 50

 Each cycle includes:
 Square matrix (4096³)